nchmielewski/fun/yahtzee/README.md

 To be crude and count it out: 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> 8 -> 9
 For a single base-10 digit the equation is: 10^1 = 10

-Now let's find the total possible combinations for a two base-10 digits.
+Now let's find the total possible combinations of numbers using two base-10 digits.
 How many numbers can you have with two digits which each can range from 0 to 9?
 To be crude: 00 -> 01 -> 02 ...
 09 -> 10 -> 11 ...
 19 -> 20 -> 21 ...
 29 -> 30 -> 31 ...
 89 -> 90 -> 91 ...
 97 -> 98 -> 99
 The answer is 100.
 The equation is: 10^2 = 100